luprader/BscThesis_Biology_uibk/R/notebook.md

 The benchmark results show a different optimum of subdivision now, but not a huge increase in runtime as feared at first.
 Memory limitations seem to occur with subdivisions above 10000, this will be investigated. (maybe WSL issue) For now, some minor memory management was added to the absence generation process.

+### 16/08/2023
+It was found that generated absences and some presences were still in water according to their lccs_class.
+This was in part due to not testing for land cover in the cleaning process.
+The occurrence cleaning process was then extended to test for water or NA in the corresponding Copernicus land cover layers.
+The absence generation had to be modified to use the correct land cover layer for each year, while still testing for proximity to presences from all years.
+Subdivision is now only used for Europe, since Asia has so little points in comparison.
+A new benchmark was conducted, with a similar optimum to yesterday (1/2).
+A full computation of absences will be conducted overnight.